Engineering the Vibe: Power User Strategies for Claude Code

 Skills are custom slash commands you define in .claude/skills/.
 Each skill is a .md file with a prompt that Claude executes when you invoke it.

-Why they matter: instead of re-explaining a complex workflow every time, you encode it once. /review-pr, /weekly-plan, /commit — one word triggers a fully structured, repeatable process.
+Why they matter: instead of re-explaining a complex workflow every time, you encode it once. /review-pr, /weekly-plan, /commit: one word triggers a fully structured, repeatable process.

 Use skills for any specialized, repeatable task: code reviews, changelog generation, planning docs, deployment checklists.
 Anything you find yourself describing from scratch more than twice should be a skill.
+In my own setup these aren't hypothetical: I have skills like changelog-creator, slack-composer, and weekly-planner that each encode a whole company-specific workflow into one command.

 Subagents are where things get powerful.
 Claude Code can spawn subagents, each one gets its own fresh context window and runs independently.